 The Facts About Revision Surgery

-It is estimated that approximately 5 to 10% of bariatric surgery patients will require a revision procedure at some point after their initial bariatric surgery.
+Some patients may require a revisional procedure at some point after their initial bariatric surgery.
 Weight loss surgery patients come to us for revision surgery if they experience complications from their initial surgery including:

 - Inadequate weight loss or excessive weight re-gain